bertelschmitt/multistreamYOLO/README.md

 # TrainYourOwnYOLO: Building a Custom Object Detector from Scratch [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repo let's you train a custom image detector using the state-of-the-art [YOLOv3](https://pjreddie.com/darknet/yolo/) computer vision algorithm.
 For a short write up check out this [medium post](https://medium.com/@muehle/how-to-train-your-own-yolov3-detector-from-scratch-224d10e55de2).
 This repo works with TensorFlow 2.3 and Keras 2.4.

+This repo also allows you to detect objects in multiple streams, with multiple GPUs, and with multiple models, all at the same time, and in parallel.
+The number of streams depends on the amount of memory available on the GPU.
+A YOLO process demands around a gigabyte of memory, therefore, 11 streams can be squeezed into a Geforce 1080ti with 11 Gbytes.
+This is achieved with a modified YOLO object.
+A more in-depth ### description is here.

+This repo comes with a very early version of MultiDetect.py, an application that makes use of the multi-stream, multi-GPU YOLO object.
+MultiDetect.py allows you to manage multiple streams and GPUs, to display the output on one or many monitors, and to automatically record video and attendant data files.
+An in-depth description of  MultiDetect.py is here.

+Both the modified YOLO process and MultiDetect.py are written in pure Python3.7.
+They integrate into TrainYourOwnYOLO, use the same models and workflows.

 ### Pipeline Overview